tliron/turandot/assets/tosca/profiles/kubernetes/README.md

 Property Metadata
 -----------------

-`puccini.information:turandot.ignore`: When "true" (a string) will *not* export the property to the Kubernetes resource.
+`puccini.data-type:turandot.ignore`: When "true" (a string) will *not* export the property to the Kubernetes resource.

 Attribute Metadata
 ------------------

-`puccini.information:turandot.mapping`: The value is the path within the Kubernetes resource from which to map the attribute value.
+`puccini.data-type:turandot.mapping`: The value is the path within the Kubernetes resource from which to map the attribute value.
 Note that both "status." and "spec." can be used.